 During the night, we talked with Ivan that if we can get out of this mud pool, the smartest thing to do is to turn around and return to Porto Velho.
 I don’t like to return.
 I don’t like unfinished business, but we have a saying that the best mountain climber is the one who is alive.

-This time, for the first time, we decided to listen to someone’s advise.
-When the car was finally out of the mud, we looked each other and turned around.
+This time, for the first time, we decided to listen to someone’s advice.
+When the car was finally out of the mud, we looked at each other and turned around.

 We were very careful to pass around the gas station in Realidade, as quiet and far away as possible.
 We didn’t want to see the man, who filled the tank the day before and told us that we cannot pass BR 319 in the rainy season.

 Nominating for best short horror story of all times

 and also please sell the videos to Subaru’s marketing department